Tinkerforge/doc/source/Hardware/Bricks/Master_Brick.rst

 Features
 --------

- * Can be used to to build Stacks
+ * Can be used to to build stacks
  * Usable with cable based and wireless extensions
  * One USB port and four Bricklet ports